South Korea: Constitutional court upholds President Park's impeachment

 - Park impeached by lawmakers last year following scandal involving her unofficial adviser

-Seoul, South Korea (CNN)South Korea's Constitutional Court has upheld a decision by the country's National Assembly to impeach President Park Guen-hye.
+Seoul, South Korea (CNN)South Korea's Constitutional Court has upheld a decision by the country's National Assembly to impeach President Park Geun-hye.

-The decision was unanimous, with all eight judges on the court voting to remove Park from office.
+The decision was unanimous, with all eight judges on the court voting to remove Park, the country's first female president, from office.

 Park is the first South Korean President to be impeached.
 An election for her replacement must be held within 60 days.

-Note: An earlier version of this story misspelled President Park's given name.
-This has since been corrected.